phongduong/my-portfolio/data/posts/how-to-create-a-simple-application-with-svelte.md

 ## Summary

-In this post, I introduced to you some concepts of Svelte and how to use them to create a simple application.
-My post doesn't cover concepts like Stores, Transition and Slot.
+In this post, I introduce to you some concepts of Svelte and how to use them to create a simple application.
+My post doesn't cover concepts like stores, transition and slot.
 These concepts are useful when your application scales.

 If you prefer learning by watching video, you can watch this tutorial here <https://youtu.be/8IyR6eTuikM>

 ## Sources